RileyXX/TMDB-Trakt-Syncer/README.md

 - Python Script to Update all Packages with Pip (Windows, Linux, Mac, ChromeOS, etc.) [Link #1](https://github.com/RileyXX/TMDB-Trakt-Syncer/wiki/Python-Script-to-Update-all-Packages-with-Pip-\(Windows,-Linux,-Mac,-ChromeOS,-etc\))

 ## Troubleshooting, Known Issues, Workarounds & Future Outlook:
-* If any of your details change (passwords, logins, API keys, etc.), simply open `credentials.txt`, modify your details, save it and then run the script again.
-Alternatively, delete `credentials.txt` to reset the script and it will prompt you to enter your new details on the next run.
+* If any of your details change (passwords, logins, API keys, etc.), simply run `TMDBTraktSyncer --clear-user-data` to reset your credentials.
+Alternatively, open `credentials.txt`, modify your details, save it and then run the script again.
+You can also simply delete `credentials.txt` to reset the script and it will prompt you to enter your new details on the next run.
-* Add support for review/comment sync [Issue #1](https://github.com/RileyXX/TMDB-Trakt-Syncer/issues/1)

 ## Screenshot:
 ![Demo](https://i.imgur.com/5LI04O2.png)